 AirPods 4: the best all-round pick

-Buy these if you want the current generation fit and features without paying full price, and you do not need the deep silicone-tip noise cancellation of the Pro line.
+Buy the standard pair if you want current generation fit and features for the least money.
+Step up to the ANC version if you want noise cancellation but dislike the deep silicone-tip seal of the Pro line.

 AirPods Pro 2: the value pick

 The AirPods Pro 2 are the smart-money choice in 2026.
-Apple launched the AirPods Pro 3 at $249 new in September 2025, which pushed the Pro 2 into the value sweet spot, and refurbished Pro 2 now start around $79 on RefurbMe.
+Apple launched the AirPods Pro 3 at $249 new in September 2025 and stopped selling the Pro 2, which pushed it into the value tier.
+RefurbMe last recorded a refurbished Pro 2 at $104 on 11 August 2026, and the lowest it has ever recorded for the model is $58, back in June 2026.

-That is roughly a third of the Pro 3 price for active noise cancellation, transparency mode, and a silicone-tip seal.
+Even at the recent price that is under half of a new Pro 3, for active noise cancellation, transparency mode, and a silicone-tip seal.
 Buy these if you want real noise cancellation without paying flagship money.
+Our dedicated refurbished AirPods Pro guide covers battery health, hygiene, and seller warranties in more depth.

 AirPods 3: the budget open-ear option

-Pick the AirPods 3 only if you find a clearly cheaper graded pair and you prefer the open-ear fit over the in-ear Pro seal.
+Pick the AirPods 3 only if you find a graded pair clearly cheaper than the AirPods 4 and you prefer that generation's fit.
+At the prices currently on record, the AirPods 4 is usually the better buy.

 AirPods Max: the over-ear choice